okuramasafumi/alba/README.md

 FooResource.new(Foo.new).serialize
 ```

-By default, Alba create the JSON as `'{"bar":"This is FooResource"}'`.
+By default, Alba creates the JSON as `'{"bar":"This is FooResource"}'`.
 This means Alba calls a method on a Resource class and doesn't call a method on a target object.
 This rule is applied to methods that are explicitly defined on Resource class, so methods that Resource class inherits from `Object` class such as `format` are ignored.

 ```ruby
 class Foo